 It’s easy to feel angry and betrayed, or to lose hope and give up.
 Some of us may feel rejected by God: “I’m trying to serve him as well as I can, but it seems like he doesn’t want me.”
 When things aren’t working out, when God seems silent, when life is at a standstill and every path seems like a wrong turn, what do we do?

 Talk to God.
-Plead with him, thank him, cajole him, yell at him, cry with him, but talk to him.
+Plead with him, thank him, cry with him, but talk to him.
 A period of waiting may also be a time of preparation.
 We could make a long list of biblical figures who were prepared for great work through humble means: Moses, Aaron, David, Amos, Hosea, most of the apostles, and even Jesus himself.
 Use this time wisely.
 Spending more time in prayer and Scripture might be the best possible outcome of the entire situation.

 2. Don’t strive.